 We get asked all of the time about where to buy fall-planted bulbs.
 Here is a list of some of our favorite mail-order sources in the States.
 Be sure to read below for a special discount code for Floret readers, plus enter for a chance to win a deluxe tulip bulb collection.

-Hands down my favorite source for bulbs, this family-owned company in Gloucester, Virginia, offers a great selection of fall- and spring-planted bulbs as well as a selection of perennial plants.
-Brent and Becky wrote a comprehensive book all about daffodils and one about tulips that are my all-time favorite books on the subject.
+Hands down my favorite source for bulbs, this family-owned company in Gloucester, Virginia offers a great selection of fall- and spring-planted bulbs as well as a selection of perennial plants.
+Brent and Becky wrote a comprehensive book all about daffodils and one about tulips which are my all-time favorite books on the subject.
 For 10% off your bulb order, use the code Floret at checkout.
 This code will be valid from October 4, 2022 through November 4, 2022.

 One of the oldest bulb producers in the country, John Scheepers has a great selection of all types of bulbs, from tulips and narcissus to hard-to-find treasures.
 They also have great bulb collections grouped by color and their paper catalog is such a treat.